jasonumiker/eks-quickstart/README.md

 1. Click on the Actions button on top and choose Modify Access Policy
 1. In the Domain access policy dropdown choose "Allow open access to the domain" and click Submit

-TODO: Add instructions for the first-time Kibana Index setup
+### Connect to Kibana and do initial setup

+1. Once that new access policy has applied click on the Kibana link on the Elasticsearch Domain's Overview Tab
+1. Click "Explore on my own" in the Welcome page
+1. Click "Connect to your Elasticsearch index" under "Use Elasticsearch Data"
+1. Close the About index patterns box
+1. Click the Create Index Pattern button
+1. In the Index pattern name box enter `fluent-bit*` and click Next step
+1. Pick @timestamp from the dropbown box and click Create index pattern
+1. Then go back Home and click Discover

-TODO: Walk through how to do a few basic things in Kibana with your cluster logs
+TODO: Walk through how to do a few basic things in Kibana with searching and dashboarding your logs.

 ## Checking out Grafana and the out-of-the-box metrics dashboards